yasuhirohoshino/ofxGpuLut/README.md

 ##How to make original LUT

 written on following article.
+(Photoshop Tutorial)

 <a href = "http://nghiatran.me/filter-me-color-lookup-table-part-2/">
 http://nghiatran.me/filter-me-color-lookup-table-part-2/
 </a>

-Of cource you can make it using Gimp or any other photo retouching soft.
+Of cource you can make it using Gimp or any other free photo retouching soft.